All GLP-1 medications from licensed 503A pharmacies Browse Products

 Both approaches come with side effects) they're just different kinds.

-Try the BMI Calculator →GLP-1 medication side effects are primarily gastrointestinal.
+GLP-1 medication side effects are primarily gastrointestinal.
 Nausea, vomiting, diarrhea, and constipation are common, especially during the first weeks.
 These typically improve as your body adjusts.
 More serious but rare side effects include pancreatitis and gallbladder issues.
 You're monitored by a provider throughout treatment.

 Keto side effects include the "keto flu", fatigue, headache, brain fog, and irritability during the first 1-2 weeks as your body adapts to burning fat.
 Longer term, some people experience constipation, bad breath, and nutrient deficiencies.
-Kidney stones and elevated cholesterol are possible concerns with extended keto dieting.
+Kidney stones and improved cholesterol are possible concerns with extended keto dieting.

 One important difference: GLP-1 medications are prescribed and monitored by a healthcare provider who can adjust your protocol.
 Keto is typically self-directed, which means potential health issues can go unnoticed without regular check-ups.